 The Xerox 914 was the first of its kind: an office copier that produced black & white copies on ordinary paper at the touch of a button.

 Our 650-pound baby hit offices in 1960 and changed the way we work forever.

 Breakfast at Tiffany’s, the Hollywood movie based on Truman Capote’s book, cast Audrey Hepburn in her most memorable role as Holly Golightly.

 The poster for the 1961 movie was designed by American artist Robert McGinnis.

-Andy Warhol popularized screen printing in the 1960s with his colorful pop art images of celebrities, Coca-Cola bottles and cans of Campbell’s Soup.
+Andy Warhol popularised screen printing in the 1960s with his colourful pop art images of celebrities, Coca-Cola bottles and cans of Campbell’s Soup.

-The Marilyn Diptych was created in 1962 after the death of the star and shows 50 images of her face, 25 in color, 25 in monochrome.
+The Marilyn Diptych was created in 1962 after the death of the star and shows 50 images of her face, 25 in colour, 25 in monochrome.

 Designed by Milton Glaser, this poster accompanied Bob Dylan’s Greatest Hits album in 1966.

-The simple image was inspired by a 1957 Marcel Duchamp self-portrait, and Glaser added a touch of the psychedelic sixties with Dylan’s colorful mane.
+The simple image was inspired by a 1957 Marcel Duchamp self-portrait, and Glaser added a touch of the psychedelic sixties with Dylan’s colourful mane.

 Rumble in the Jungle